MacDue/Mank-Spec/spec/types.md

 ### Tuple types

-A tuple is a unnamed collection of (also unnamed) elements of various types.
+A tuple is an unnamed collection of (also unnamed) elements of various types.
 The empty tuple is used as the void type (`void` in C or C++).

 ```ebnf